huggingface/hub-docs/docs/hub/security-pickle.md

 Pickle is a widely used serialization format in ML.
 Most notably, it is the default format for PyTorch model weights.

 There are dangerous arbitrary code execution attacks that can be perpetrated when you load a pickle file.
 We suggest loading models from users and organizations you trust, relying on signed commits, and/or loading models from TF or Jax formats with the `from_tf=True` auto-conversion mechanism.
-We will also alleviate this issue shortly by displaying/"vetting" the list of imports in any pickled file, directly on the Hub.
+We also alleviate this issue by displaying/"vetting" the list of imports in any pickled file, directly on the Hub.
+Finally, we are experimenting with a new, simple serialization format for weights called [`safetensors`](https://github.com/huggingface/safetensors).

 ## What is a pickle?